danielhdezller/nest-mongodb-base/README.md

-# Nest Base Project with PostgreSQL
+# Nest Base Project with MongoDb

-A Nestjs with PostgreSql template to start a new project.
+A Nestjs with MongoDb template to start a new project.

 ## Steps to run the project: